Private transfer and taxi from Milan to Venice

 We have only modern and well-maintained vehicles of various classes for private transfer from Milan to Venice.
 The client can choose premium models with an increased level of comfort and also large, safe, modern minibuses.

-Cost of a private transfer from Milan to St Moritz – from €400
+Cost of a private transfer from Milan to Venice – from €400

 |---|---|---|---|---|